BakerJr1904/BakerJr1904/README.md

 Intro to Python and OOP, Algorithms, Data Structures, Graphs, and Hash Tables.
 Participated in an apprenticeship by building a real-world project with a small team.
 Plus I have passed the Python3 GCA (General Coding Assessment)

-The  online data scientist courses I have been taking are focused on technical and professional skills hiring managers need most.
-I attend live, online lectures led by experienced data scientists who have trained me on industry-current tools and techniques for the data science field, including best practices in the Python ecosystem.
-I've also learned to analyze a variety of types of data, built reproducible data analytics and data-powered systems, and understand how to communicate and build on my insights.
-Plus, I've gained fundamental computer science skills and have had chance to build and contribute to real products with a team of students like me.

 “Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.